Mhlabathi/library-app/README.md

 # library-app
-A small library app to demonstrate prototypal inheritance in JS
+A small library app using a class instance